hildebrandecon/hildebrandecon.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student at the Bonn Graduate School of Economics ([BGSE](https://www.bgse.uni-bonn.de/en)), University of Bonn since October 2020.
+I am a PhD student at the Bonn Graduate School of Economics ([BGSE](https://www.bgse.uni-bonn.de/en)), University of Bonn.

 My main research interests are **macroeconomics**, **monetary theory**, and **inequality**.
 I'm also interested in international macroeconomics and practical monetary poliy considerations.